 Three leading researchers at the Warren B. Nelms institute for the Connected World are using artificial intelligence (AI) to make the Internet of Things (IoT) more secure and more efficient.
 They have invited us into their laboratories to take a peek at the leading edge of AI applications.

 UF Engineer Testifies Before U.S. House Committee about Election Security

 Engineering plays a big role in securing our votes

 Hardware Security Research and Education Centers of Excellence open at University of Florida and Ohio State

 The Herbert Wertheim College of Engineering at the University of Florida and The Ohio State University College of Engineering are collaborating as a close-knit team in two Centers of Excellence sponsored by the Air Force Office of Scientific Research (AFOSR), Air Force Research Laboratory (AFRL), and Nimbis Inc., a developer of collaborative cloud communities.
 Their dual goals are to advance the area of hardware-enabled cybersecurity through innovation and development of new Analog and Mixed Signal (AMS) domain security and to provide a comprehensive workforce training and education program in areas related to microelectronics design and security.

-This article is written by Rob Pegoraro and originally published on Fast Company.
+We keep falling for phishing emails, and Google just revealed why This article is written by Rob Pegoraro and originally published on Fast Company.
+Here’s what Google has learned by blocking 100 million phishing attacks on Gmail users—every day.
 You should feel cranky about all the phishing emails you get.
 Because getting your brain in a grumpy gear will elevate …